 Experience with a laser cutter, 3D printers, lathe, and computers that have OnShape, Inventor, CorelDraw, Fusion 360, TinkerCAD, Cura, Legos, Arduino and Raspberry Pi.

 Knowledge of competitive robotic programs: such as FIRST LEGO League, FIRST Tech Challenge and FIRST Robotics Competition.

 Understanding of coding (preferably an ability to teach coding) as well as an understanding/ interest in emerging education around artificial intelligence.

-Experience teaching Engineering and Robotics to Middle and Upper School students.
+Experience creating and implementing strategies for Engineering/STEAM experiences into multi-disciplinary curricula for Middle and Upper School students.

-Willingness and/or experience in program fundraising, partnerships and community engagement.
+Willingness and/or experience in partnerships and community engagement.